 IKNS Elective Courses and Curriculum Areas

-In order to tailor your experience in the IKNS program to your individual intellectual interests and career objectives, you have the flexibility to choose your 6 elective courses from graduate classes (in-person or online) anywhere across Columbia University, including Columbia's Data Science Institute, Business School, Engineering School, Journalism School, School of Arts and Sciences, School of International Public Affairs (SIPA), School of Public Health, and the School of Professional Studies.
+In order to tailor your experience in the IKNS program to your individual intellectual interests and career objectives, you have the flexibility to choose your 6 elective courses from graduate classes (in-person or online) anywhere across Columbia University, including Columbia's Business School, Data Science Institute, Engineering School, Journalism School, School of Arts and Sciences, School of International and Public Affairs (SIPA), Mailman School of Public Health, and the School of Professional Studies.
 Choose online or on-campus electives, according to your location, work-schedule, and personal preference.

 Found an exciting new course elsewhere at Columbia that has not yet been pre-approved?
 As your six electives, you can choose any other graduate-level, Columbia University courses not yet listed on our Bulletin of pre-approved electives by applying for individual approval to the IKNS Program Administration.

 Please note: Electives are typically offered only once a year (fall, spring, or summer semester), and their schedule and capacity in a particular semester, including whether online or on-campus, is subject to change.
 Please consult the Columbia University Directory of Classes as you plan your curriculum.
 Your designated Academic Advisor will be happy to help.

 IKNS Curriculum Areas (CA)

 In order to guide you in your choice of elective courses and to ensure that you graduate with a balanced set of theoretical foundations and practical skills, your 6 electives must be chosen according to the following Curriculum Areas.